I came across something this past week that reminded of an Aha I had while viewing the Matisse exhibit a few years back.

 Last year when we moved to Nova Scotia, most of the second floor apartment became my studio space.
 Luxury!
 I stretched out and filled the rooms but it wasn’t long before I spent too much time looking for stuff, rearranging things, cleaning, organizing…

 In short, all that space wasn’t the advantage I thought it was.
-Then, this past summer, we opened our Bed and Breakfast on the first floor of our home.
+Then, this past summer, we opened a BnB on the first floor of our home.
 That created constraints on my studio space as we moved upstairs while guests occupied the lower level.

 I had to downsize – which held a certain irony after our long distance move.
 Less than a year later and here I was, purging again.
 I got real about what was a true creative priority to me.
 I chose my painting, quilting and writing over other creative outlets like paper crafts and soap-making.

 Clarity about my creative priorities made it easier to sort through art supplies, storage systems and furniture.
 I packed up and gave the extra things to someone who would actually use it (and not just store it like I was).

 One artist’s junk is another’s treasure, after all.